 - 11. In its circular letter of 22 January 1993, the Central Office analysed in detail the consequences resulting from the separation of infrastructure management from the provision of transport services. - 12.
-In order to safeguard as far as possible the uniformity of the international rail transport law as set out in COTIF 1980, the Secretariat suggested the devising of supplementary provisions, in accordance with Article 9 CIM 1980 (and in parallel to Article 7 CIV 1980), concerning the interpretation of the Uniform Rules in such a case.
+In order to safeguard as far as possible the uniformity of the international rail transport law as set out in COTIF 1980, the Central Office suggested the devising of supplementary provisions, in accordance with Article 9 CIM 1980 (and in parallel to Article 7 CIV 1980), concerning the interpretation of the Uniform Rules in such a case.
 An ad hoc Committee, mandated by the Administrative Committee, met in Bern from 22 to 26 November 1993.
 In accordance with its mandate, the Committee adopted supplementary provisions concerning the interpretation of the CIM Uniform Rules 1980 (and of the CIV Uniform Rules 1980).
 These supplementary provisions are put into force and published in the forms provided for by the laws and regulations of each Member State.
 Their entry into force is notified to the Central Office, which informs all the other Member States.
-As of 1 July 1999, only 16 Member States had put the supplementary provisions into force. - 13.
-The ad hoc Committee and the Secretariat were conscious of the fact that the supplementary provisions could be no more than an interim solution.
-The foreword to the supplementary provisions states that a revision of COTIF 1980 is both necessary and urgent. - 14.
-In considering an in-depth revision of COTIF, it must be remembered that the circle of Member States of OTIF is much more widespread than that of the Member States of the EC, which has become the EU.
-This is why, before addressing the revision work proper, the Secretariat endeavoured to familiarise itself with the position of the Member States of OTIF with regard to a range of questions of principle.
-The abovementioned ad hoc Committee noted a list of questions prepared by the Secretariat and supplemented these with some additional topics.
-In its circular letter of 3 January 1994, the Secretariat requested the States and the interested international organisations and associations, as well as companies wishing to set out their own opinion by way of supplement and independently of the position of the International Rail Transport Committee (CIT), to submit their responses to the Secretariat in writing.
+To date (status: 1.7.1999), only 16 Member States have put the supplementary provisions into force. - 13.
+The ad hoc Committee and the Central Office were conscious of the fact that the supplementary provisions could be no more than an interim solution.
+The foreword to the supplementary provisions states that a revision of COTIF 1980 is both necessary and urgent.